All Tonic.ai guides

 For example, in legal documents, client details like their name or email address may be blacked out or replaced with placeholders to ensure their confidentiality.
 Similarly, any field containing private data can be categorically redacted across the data set, such as the last four digits of a Social Security number.

-By erasing or obscuring sensitive details, data redaction also helps protect against potential data breaches and insider threats.
+By erasing or obscuring sensitive details, redacted data also helps protect against potential data breaches and insider threats.
 Limiting access to sensitive data in this way makes sure that only necessary information is visible to authorized personnel, even in a secure environment.
 And, by integrating automated reduction tools and workflows, organizations can reduce human error and strengthen broader security protocols.

-Use cases of data redaction
+Use cases for data redaction

 From AI development and machine learning (ML) model training to Large Language Model (LLM) implementation, data redaction helps organizations and businesses across industries ensure that sensitive details are not exposed during data processing.
 Below are five use cases that demonstrate some of the many practical applications of data redaction.